pablodiste/data-store/README.md

 ## Contributions

 Any suggestion and bug report is welcome, you can create issues in the github page.
-Feel free to fork it and send a pull request in case you want to make fixes or add any additional feature or change.
+Feel free to fork it and/or send a pull request in case you want to make fixes or add any additional feature or change.
+Please create an issue in github so we can discuss the idea and collaborate.

 ## Roadmap

+- Review namings.
-- Add more testing coverage
+- Add testing coverage.
-- Investigate automatic retries on error
-- Integration with ktor
-- Analyze making it available for KMM
+- Analyze making it available for KMM.
+- Integration with ktor (fetcher).
+- Investigate automatic retries on error.
+- Improve CRUD solution, current one is naive, implement one with a working thread and a queue of updates.
-- Add an optional memory cache
+- Add an optional memory cache.